-Title Fund managers with wealthy backgrounds perform the worst Degree of recognition National Media name/outlet The Australian Media type Duration/Length/Size Newspaper article Country Australia Date 24/08/16 Description 15
+Title Fund managers with wealthy backgrounds perform the worst Degree of recognition National Media name/outlet The Australian Media type Duration/Length/Size Newspaper article Country/Territory Australia Date 24/08/16 Description 15

 Fund managers from fancy schools perform far worse than their peers from humble backgrounds, according to a landmark new study that finds family wealth matters far more for returns than qualifications or experience.

 Managers born into the richest quintile of families — defined by parental income, home value or rent — produced fund returns 2.2 percentage points worse than their peers from the lowest quintile, according to a study of around 300 US fund managers from 1975 to 2012.

 That’s equivalent to about double the average annual fund management fees in Australia.